yulonglong/SentimentClassifier/readme.md

 Python libraries above can be installed via `pip`.

+**Python libraries setup:**

+If you are running a UNIX based machine, you can run the shell script `./setup.sh` to install all the required python libraries, assuming `pip` is already installed.
+If you prefer to install manually, please refer to the list of libraries above.

 **Dataset:**
 - IMDB Large Moview Review dataset is obtained from `http://ai.stanford.edu/~amaas/data/sentiment/`
 - Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
 (2011).
 Learning Word Vectors for Sentiment Analysis. _The 49th Annual Meeting of the Association for Computational Linguistics (ACL 2011)_.